How does The New Reverse Mortgage protect my home?

 - If someone in your family would really like to keep the family home they can purchase the home for 95% of the appraised value at the time.
 Of course the purchaser will need to qualify for whatever financing is available at the time but it is an option not available if you have a traditional forward mortgage.

-Whichever option the executor or heirs choose, they will have 30 days from the time the lender receives notification of your passing to let the lender know their choice.
+Whichever option your heirs choose, they will have 30 days from the time the lender receives notification of your passing to let the lender know their choice.
+You will also get time for the estate to go through probate (if required).

 Another good reason to include your family members when deciding to take out a Reverse Mortgage.